 Next door to the Szimpla Ruin Bar, the owners of the ruin bar opened a Szimpla Design Shop where you can buy interesting stuff for home decoration.

-The park on Gellert Hill is located on a 140-meter high rock on the banks of the Danube.
+The park on Gellert Hill is located on a 140 meter high rock on the banks of the Danube.
 Just like Margaretha Island, Gellert Park is a great place to relax and escape the busy city life.
+If you need some extra nature during your trip, check out the best national parks in Hungary.

 St Stephen Basilica

 The St Stephen Basilica can be found on each and every list with things to do in Budapest.
-Named after Stephen, the first king of Hungary, the St Stephen Basilica is one of the tallest buildings in Budapest and one of the largest churches in Hungary.
+Named after Stephen, the first king of Hungary, the ST Stephen Basilica is one of the tallest buildings in Budapest and one of the largest churches in the entire country.

 The different bells of the basilica are named after various saints and together, they weigh almost 10 thousand kilograms.